 Conversely, cyclists are required to exercise due care as well by (1) not intentionally interfering with the movement of a motor vehicle, or (2) not overtaking and passing a motor vehicle unless the cyclist can do so safely without endangering him/herself or the occupants of the motor vehicle.1

 2. How do I fight charges for “not exercising due care to bicyclists”?

 The most valuable evidence would include surveillance video, photos, and/or eye-witnesses that can attest to the motorist’s careful driving or the bicyclist’s carelessness.
 If the incident resulted in a collision, an accident reconstruction expert may be able to deduce from the property damage and injuries (if any) that the motorist was not to blame.

 In many cases, however, there is no evidence other than the driver’s and cyclist’s testimony.
 And if the D.A. has insufficient evidence to prove guilt beyond a reasonable doubt, the defendant should not be convicted.

 3. What are the penalties for “not exercising due care to bicyclists” in Las Vegas, Nevada?

-Motorists who allegedly fail to exercise due care to avoid a collision with a cyclist face a misdemeanor charge.
+Motorists who allegedly fail to exercise due care to avoid a collision and cause a crash with a person riding a bicycle, an electric bicycle or an electric scooter face a misdemeanor charge.
 The punishment is similar to reckless driving penalties, which grow harsher with each successive conviction:

 Failure to exercise due care to a cyclist